gretaisafantasy/get_bibtex/README.md

 ```

-## Configuration
+## Configuration File
-It is also possible to change the BibTeX input and output files through a configuration file.

 Open a new file, write the configuration that you want, and save it in the same directory as the `get_bibtex` script.
-A short `sample.cfg`, `sample.txt`, and `sample.json` files are provided as examples, but other file formats will work too as a configuration file.
+As seen on the example below, the file header should always start with **_[Defaults]_** and the keys are the same as in the command line arguments.
+That particular configuration means that instead of the default BibTeX input and output file, you want to put Cogprints BibTeX input and output file into `c.bib` and DBLP BibTeX input and output file into `d.bib`.

 ### Example